xpack/vscode-xpack-extension-ts/README.md

 TL;DR: open separate projects/packages as separate workspace folders.

-Due to the specifics of the VS Code C/C++ extension, IntelliSense is available only if the package is in the top of the workspace folder.
+Due to the specifics of the VS Code C/C++ extension, IntelliSense is available only if the package is in the root of the workspace folder.

-In other words, when opening a workspace folder with multiple packages, IntelliSense will not be enabled.
+In other words, when opening a workspace folder which includes multiple packages, IntelliSense will not be enabled.

 The correct solution is to open all packages as workspace folders, either separately or via a `*.code-workspace` file.